faruq2021/SendIt/README.md

 # SendIt
-Sendit api is a didigtal logistic app api.
+Sendit api is a digital logistic app api.